Harshitmehandiratta1406/Alzheimer_Detection/README.md

 # Datasets

-1. OASIS Cross-Sectional Dataset (Alzheimer_Detection\oasis_cross-sectional.csv): Contains MRI and clinical data collected at a single time point for each subject.
+1. OASIS Cross-Sectional Dataset (oasis_cross-sectional.csv): Contains MRI and clinical data collected at a single time point for each subject.
-2. OASIS Longitudinal Dataset (Alzheimer_Detection\oasis_longitudinal.csv): Contains MRI and clinical data collected over multiple time points for each subject, allowing for the study of disease progression.
+2. OASIS Longitudinal Dataset (oasis_longitudinal.csv): Contains MRI and clinical data collected over multiple time points for each subject, allowing for the study of disease progression.

 Download the dataset from (OASIS(https://sites.wustl.edu/oasisbrains/)).